DimakatsoMahlodi/cleaning-the-dataset/README.md

 ### Repository Layout

-data/raw/ → Stores the original untouched datasets (forestfires.csv, heart.csv, student-por.csv).

-notebooks/ → Includes Jupyter notebooks (.ipynb) showing the entire workflow of data cleaning, with explanations and code.

-README.md → High-level overview of the project (datasets used, cleaning objectives, repo layout, and usage instructions).

-this repository has 3 main directories  each containing its own notebook, README, and raw data
+This repository has 3 main directories  each containing its own notebook, README, and raw data

 ### Datasets